-Passengers and seamen aboard pleasure vehicles or working aboard a maritime vessel on navigable waterways could experience oxygen loss to the brain that results in brain damage, traumatic brain injuries, blindness and other cognitive impairments.
-Paralysis and spinal cord injuries are common in parasailing or jet skiing accidents when something goes wrong with equipment and someone falls from a jet ski or hits the water hard when parasailing.
+Passengers and seamen aboard pleasure vehicles or working aboard a maritime vessel on navigable waterways could experience oxygen loss to the brain that results in brain damage, traumatic brain injuries, blindness, and other cognitive impairments.
+Paralysis and spinal cord injuries are common in parasailing or jet skiing accidents when something goes wrong with the equipment and someone falls from a jet ski or hits the water hard when parasailing.

 Lipcon, Margulies, Alsina & Winkleman, P.A. wants you to know that these are just a few of many situations where catastrophic personal injuries can result in seconds.
 Expensive medical treatment is just the beginning when it comes to losses caused by such injuries.
 It is likely that earning potential will be significantly reduced, especially if a seaman suffers injuries and is unable to work in his labor-intensive position.

 We believe that victims should be fully compensated for all losses caused by a catastrophic injury, including non-financial damages like pain and suffering.
 Knowing what maritime or state laws are applicable to institute legal action can be complicated, so it is best to speak with a lawyer who has experience with catastrophic injury claims.

 A maritime accident or accident at sea can also cause fatal injuries.
 Drowning is one of the most common causes of death at sea, but burns, paralysis, and deadly spinal cord injuries or brain damage can also occur due to other injuries incurred aboard personal or commercial boats.